 Christine shrugged and departed the drawing room, Scarlet close behind.

-At the main entrance, they embraced again.
+At the main entrance they embraced again.
 Christine took two steps down, walked to her carriage, and turned on the step.
-“Have you thought about coming as swan?
+“Have you thought about coming as a swan?
 It suits you.”

-Scarlet shrugged and watched as the white horses pulled the black-lacquered coach down the drive.
+Scarlet shrugged and watched as the white horses pulled the black-lacquered coach down the drive, the LaPointe crest on the door catching the afternoon light as it turned—a torch on a field of midnight blue, the colors of Wyndmere estate.

 A swan?
 Interesting idea.